Southern Quechua: Pronouns

 In Quechua, there are seven pronouns.
-First-person plural pronouns (equivalent to "we") may be inclusive or exclusive; which mean, respectively, that the addressee ("you") is and is not part of the "we".
+First-person plural pronouns (equivalent to "we") may be inclusive or exclusive, which means, respectively, that the addressee ("you") is and is not part of the "we".
 Quechua also adds the suffix -kuna to the second and third person singular pronouns qam and pay to create the plural forms, qam-kuna and pay-kuna.

 Adjectives

 Adjectives in Quechua are always placed before nouns.
 They lack gender and number and are not declined to agree with substantives.